Superku/GettingOverLudwig/README.md

 # Getting over...
 Ludwig
 This is the full source, code and assets, for my Ludwig Jam entry.

 The game is written in lite-C with only one (for now as there's no sound - I ran out of time) very basic XInput DLL written in C++.
 It's the same file Pogostuck uses just with a different name, here it is called ackXInput.dll.
+There are multiple other DLLs the engine may or may not use, depending on the system (experience shows this, running games made with this engine on hundreds of thousands of other machines).

 Getting over...
 Ludwig runs on the A8 engine (same as Pogostuck) which is part of the (3D) Gamestudio toolset: http://www.conitec.net/english/gstudio/index.php

 Gamestudio A8 can be downloaded here: http://www.conitec.net/english/gstudio/download.php